ashokrags/access_genbank/README.md

 ## Overview
-**Access Genbank** is an user-friendly python implementation of a python script to download sequence data from.
+**Access Genbank** is an user-friendly python implementation of a script to download sequence data from Genbank.

 ## Getting Started